Information-Theoretic Foundations for Machine Learning: Misspecification

-Note that the first term describes the error which reduces to $0$ as $T\to\infty$.
-Meanwhile, the second term represents irreducible error which comes from the fact that $\tilde{\theta}$ ignores the influence of the final feature.
+Note that the first term in this bound vanishes as $T$ grows.
+The second term, on the other hand, represents irreducible error due to the fact that $\tilde{\theta}$ ignores the final feature.